 Register Available Domains

-Open the file in Excel and find all of the pages with the “No Such Host” error.
-Take domains and head to https://www.namecheap.com/domains/domain-name-search/.
+Open the file in and find all of the pages with the “No Such Host” error.
+Then head over to a domain registrar and enter the domains that you found.

-Rats!
-These were all taken.
-You may have to try 25 or so pages to find 1 solid broken link.
+Some of these names might be taken, even if they’re on your list with no host.
+So be prepared to try 25 or so pages to find one solid broken link.
 But with a day’s work you can usually scoop up 5-10 expired domains with a solid link profile.

 Set Up Your Blog Network